Welcome to the

 writing and

 reporting with their team of journalists.
-By Easter 2009 he'd become the relief
+By Easter 2009 he'd

 News Editor at Harborough FM.
 Then Graham joined